SuleimanFarah/sunpy/GSOC-2017-Sourav.md

 * Academic Year: 2nd
 ### Brief Bio:-

+My name is Sourav Kumar, a sophomore at BITS Pilani Goa.
 I love Web Development, i have been practicing it for over a year now and am proficient in both front-end and back-end.
 To list the languages, i am proficient in `HTML`/`CSS`, `Bootstrap`, `JavaScript`, `PHP` and `MySQL`.
 My favorites are `JavaScript` and front-end development with `Bootstrap`.

 I have put up some of my work on Github as **live** websites.
 To demonstrate a few :-
 * [_project](https://souravc4.github.io/my_demo/)